-Whether you like it or not, customers are publishing feedback on your products and services on the internet and via social networking sites like Twitter and Facebook.
+Whether you like it or not, customers are publishing feedback on your products and services on the internet.
+This can happen via social networking sites like Twitter and Facebook, and also through a rising number of companies specialising in feedback such as Feefo and Trustpilot.
 What your customers say is incredibly valuable.
 Positive feedback boosts business and criticism can help you to improve your offering, says Chris Barling of SellerDeck

 The spectacular rise of Facebook and Twitter have led to enormous business interest in social networking.
 Despite the talk, I believe there have been limited examples of profitable activities.
 Arguably, the customer feedback arising from social networking is the exception, and it is this that is currently helpful to businesses.

 It’s a fact that every significant business now gets feedback spread across the web, and it doesn’t matter whether they want it or not.
 This is a big change.
 Before the internet, dissatisfied customers had limited options.
 Sure, they could ring the company and maybe tell their friends.
 There was Trading Standards or even legal action, but none were serious threats.